Use the Collection Runner from the Postman VS Code extension

 2. Click Run icon Run to configure the collection run.

-3. If you want your collection to run with an environment, select it using the environment selector at the upper right.
+3. To run your collection with an environment, select it using the environment selector at the upper right.
 You can also click Create New to create a new environment.
 Learn how to manage environments in the VS Code extension.

 5. To run the collection with your completed configuration, click Run (collection name).